numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Bootstrapping Runtimes
 ++++++++++++++++++++++++

-In practice, we repeat the above procedure a few hundred or thousand times, thereby sampling :math:`N` simulated runtimes from the same underlying distribution, resembling the bootstrap algorithm [EFR1994]_.
+In practice, we repeat the above procedure between a hundred and a few thousand times, thereby sampling :math:`N` simulated runtimes from the same underlying distribution, resembling the bootstrap algorithm [EFR1994]_.
 To reduce the variance in this procedure, when desired, the first trial in each sample is picked deterministically instead of randomly as the :math:`1 + (N~\mathrm{mod}~K)`-th trial from the data. [#]_
 Picking the first trial data as specific instance |thetai| could also be